hafizhhadi/assessment-Rania/README.md

 - https://mailtrap.io/
 - Login or register mailtrap
 - Add project
-- Aelect created project
+- Select created project
-- Aelect SMTP settings and go to integrations
+- Select SMTP settings and go to integrations
-- Aelect Laravel 7+
+- Select Laravel 7+
 - Copy the values and paste in the .env file in the root directory of your project.